 American-Archives.com is a free, online chronicle devoted to historical preservation.
 The site shares photographs, files, archival collections, and stories, highlighting interesting and unusual tidbits of interest to both genealogists and historians.
+Please Join my New England Genealogy and History Group with over 9,750 members-Click the link on the box to the left.
+Thank you and Welcome!

 "I have used Melissa's services for my publications and collections and highly recommend her.
 Also, she has a unique and interesting style of writing and blogging that gives her stories a hometown appeal.
 Through careful research, she blends historical information and genealogy in a way that brings her subjects to life."